 How do you use songs as part of your language learning?
 Let me know in the comments!

 I’ve become acutely aware recently that my speaking and writing skills in Japanese have suffered a lot.
 I took a break from learning Japanese and so I am keen to build these skills back up again.
-As it happens, I ended up with two 2017 diaries so journalling in Japanese is a great way of putting the spare diary to use.
+As it happens, I ended up with two 2017 diaries, so journalling in a foreign language is a great way of putting the spare diary to use.

 My experiences journalling in Japanese so far